The regularity of almost all edge ideals: Parabolic clusters and parabolic Betti numbers

 and the parabola consisting of the numbers $\beta_{i,j}$ with

 for $r\ge3$.
 In Figure~\ref{fig:starredregion} the parabolic Betti numbers in the top-left portion of the Betti table are marked by gray squares.

 \begin{remark} The parabolic Betti numbers on the $k$-th row of the Betti table are related to the $k$-parabolic clusters as a special case of Lemma~\ref{moregeneralthani2i}.
-However, while that lemma holds in great generality for any cluster, only the parabolic clusters are what we will be using, due to their property of being critical, as discussed in the following section. \end{remark}
+However, while that lemma holds for any cluster, we will only consider parabolic clusters since these have the property of being critical.
+This is discussed in the following section. \end{remark}